Child and Adolescent Psychology Postdoctoral Fellowship Program

 - Completed predoctoral internship from an APA/CPA-accredited internship program

-- Completed all requirements for their doctoral degree prior to September 1 of the year expected to start fellowship
+- Completed all requirements for their doctoral degree prior to the start of fellowship

 - Acceptance into the fellowship program will be dependent on successful completion of a background check